u1-liquid/openpollslack-i18n/README.md

 I have make some change to make it more customizable such as
 - Allow choices add by others
-- UI Language
-- UI Order (Show/Hide Element you don't want to make it cleaner)
+- Customizeable UI (Order, Show/Hide Element you don't want to make it cleaner)
+- UI Language, Multiple language support
+- Separate configuation for each Slack team.

 (Please see detail below)

 ### If I just want to use it without self-host?
-You can use "Add to slack" button [on site](https://siamhos.com/openpollplus/index_plus.html)
+You can use "Add to slack" button [on this ite](https://siamhos.com/openpollplus/index_plus.html)

-PLEASE NOTE: Link above will run lastest code on my devlopment server, you can use it for free, but it may contain bugs or may down for mantanance or database may be wiped at any time.
+PLEASE NOTE: Link above will run lastest code on my devlopment server, you can use it for free, but it may contain bugs or may down for mantanance without any notice, If you found any bugs please feel free to report.

 After add to slack please use `/poll config` to config what options you want to enable/disable on your Slack team.